 Questions beyond Biden get complicated.
 Is 2024 Biden v Trump 2?
 God I hope not.

 Better questions need to be asked.
 Why is President Yang a bad idea?
 Is there a new conservative politics that isn’t just angrier and uglier old conservative politics.
-And why won’t simply insisting on secular progressivism probably won’t work?
+And why simply insisting on secular progressivism probably won’t work?

 Trump was the wrong note played at the right time.
 And I hope we respond well.
 Historically doubling down on violently rhetorical nationalism has gone catastrophically wrong.
-But it’s a powerful and consistent force that pops up in the vacuum of better ideas or political messages.
+But it’s a strong and consistent force that pops up in the vacuum of better ideas or political messages.
 One hopes that the sort of thing that suggestions of martial law are comes with something more transcendent than four more years of a not particularly popular president.
 We’ve got some work to do over the next four years that won’t be sufficiently completed with a Biden love fest.
 I’m ready to hear the new music.